Have you ever used business planning software? If so, what?

 Purpose of your business plan

 Some of the best software in the marketplace are:

 I don’t really think you need some special software to create a business plan.
 If you think you need it for some guidance, then you should just look for some instructions on how to write a business plan to understand its structure.

 This is the very basic structure of any business plan:

 Explain the problem your product or service will solve;

-Describe a solution of this problem and its advantages;
+Describe a solution to this problem and its advantages;

 Do research on the industry and competitors;

 I used a business planning software probably 15 years ago, before I realized it wasn't helping me take action.
 The plan itself doesn't have value; it's the planning process that teaches you a lot.

 If you're looking for good resources, bplans.com has great ones.